tajammulbasheer/deeplizard-keras/README.md

 ## How to use
   1. How to Use
   2. Open the Jupyter notebook.
+  3. Load the data by specifying the path to the dataset.
+  4. Train the models using the different techniques mentioned in the notebook.

 ## Resources
  ### Papers
  [Very Deep Convolutional Networks for Large-Scale Image Recognition](https://arxiv.org/abs/1409.1556)<br>